 A Hawaii LLC is a flexible business entity with strong liability protection and multiple management and taxation options.
 To form an LLC in Hawaii, you must file Articles of Organization with the Department of Commerce and Consumer Affairs and pay $51 in filing fees.
 Before you file your paperwork, you’ll need to choose a business name and appoint a registered agent.
-Starting an LLC in Hawaii typically takes between 3 and 10 business days, depending on how you file.
+The state of Hawaii typically processes LLC filings within 3 to 10 days of receiving them.
 Here, we’ll take you through the process of turning your business dream into an official LLC.

 Ready to Start an LLC in Hawaii?Get Started

 Write an LLC Operating Agreement

 Get an EIN

 Open a Bank Account

 File reports + taxes

 Before you commit to a business name, you need to make sure it meets Hawaii’s naming guidelines for LLCs, which you can find in HI Revised Stat. § 428-105.
 Simply put, your LLC name needs to:

 - Contain the words “limited liability company” or the abbreviation “LLC” or “L.L.C.”